Johnny Romualdez

 Juan Miguel "Johnny" del Gallego Romualdez was a former Philippine international footballer and former President of the Philippine Football Federation (PFF).

 Early life and education

 Johnny Romualdez was born to a family of doctors and was the second eldest child among his six other siblings.

-His father was Alberto Zialcita Romualdez (1913-1986), former Secretary General of the World Medical Association (1965-1973) and whose brother was Daniel Z. Romualdez, the 10th Speaker of the House of Representatives of the Philippines (1958-1962).
-His mother was Covadonga Ubante del Gallego (1915-2004), a former chairman of the Pathology Department of the University of Santo Tomas Hospital.
-His siblings include former Secretary of Health Alberto Romualdez and Ambassador Jose Manuel Romualdez.
+His father was Dr. Alberto Zialcita Romualdez (1913-1986), former Secretary General of the World Medical Association (1965-1973) and whose brother was Daniel Z. Romualdez, the 10th Speaker of the House of Representatives of the Philippines (1958-1962).
+His mother was Dr. Covadonga Ubante del Gallego (1915-2004), a former chairman of the Pathology Department of the University of Santo Tomas Hospital.
+His siblings include former Secretary of Health, Dr. Alberto Romualdez and Ambassador Jose Manuel Romualdez.

 Romualdez attended Ateneo where he attained his Master of Business Administration.
 He started playing football at age 11.
 He studied at the institution from Grade 1.
-He had to repeat one whole school year of 2nd year high school education after he failed to meet his requirements.
 During his college years he received a scholarship from the YCO Athletic Club.